cavonac/cavonac/README.md

 Welcome to my GitHub profile's README

 # Introduction
-I am a seasoned Information Technology professional with over a decade of experience in software product development, specializing in quality assurance and solution creation.
-With a passion for innovation, I actively explore the realms of AI, Azure Development, and team leadership.
-My journey is marked by a diverse skill set, ranging from a proficiency in operating systems like UNIX to Windows Datacenter to an adeptness in managing networking setups, including LANs, WiFi, and secure gateways.
+I offer over a decade of expertise in Information Technology, honed through diverse experiences in software product development.
+My specialization lies in quality assurance and creating innovative solutions.
+I have delved into various areas, including AI machine learning, Azure Development, and cybersecurity.
+From coding to managing datacenters, my journey reflects a broad spectrum of technical skills.

 # Accomplishments
 Here are some of my accomplishments as a software developer (SDE) or software developer in test (SDET) at Microsoft and beyond: